Fibromyalgia vs. MS: Symptoms, Causes, and How to Tell the Difference

 The medication tracker and symptom tracker can help you monitor how treatments affect relapses, fatigue, or pain.
 Sharing this information with your neurologist can make your appointments more effective.

-Use the Human Health app to track your Fibromyalgia and MS symptoms & more
+Use the Human Health app to track your fibromyalgia and MS symptoms & more

 Fibromyalgia and MS can share symptoms that blur the lines, but they remain very different conditions in origin, diagnosis, and treatment.
 Recognizing those differences is essential for getting the right care and for managing symptoms more effectively.